e12225/Toy-Robot/README.md

 	WARNING: Both X and Y coordinates should be between 0 and 4 !!!

-6.)
+6.)If a MOVE command causes the robot to fall off the table space, it'll show a warning message like below.

+	Ex: PLACE 1,1,NORTH
+		MOVE
+		MOVE
+		MOVE
+		REPORT

+		Robot's location on the table space :
+		X Coordinate     : 1
+		Y Coordinate     : 4
+		Facing direction : NORTH

+		MOVE

+		WARNING: This move causes the robot to fall off the table.
+Please try a different move !!!

+7.)
 If characters ( except numbers ) are entered as coordinates in the PLACE command, it'll show a warning message like below.

 	Ex: PLACE a,3,EAST

 	WARNING: Coordinates should be integers !!!

-7.)
+8.)
 If an incorrect value is entered as the Face in the PLACE command, it'll show a warning message like below.

 	Ex: PLACE 1,1,TEST

 	WARNING: The facing direction should be NORTH, SOUTH, EAST, or WEST !!!

-8.)
+9.)
 If you enter an invalid command, even after entering a valid PLACE command, it'll show a warning message like below.

     Ex: PLACE 2,3,EAST
 	    TEST COMMAND